FHNW-Security-Lab/ms-sso-openconnect/README.md

    - Extracts session cookies after successful auth

 2. **Cookie Caching**:
-   - Session cookies are cached in `~/.cache/ms-sso-openconnect/session.json`
+   - Session cookies are cached per connection name in `~/.cache/ms-sso-openconnect/`
    - Cookies expire after 12 hours or when rejected by server
    - Using `-d` to disconnect keeps the session alive on the server

 3. **Credential Storage**:
    - All credentials stored in GNOME Keyring (encrypted)
+   - Multiple connections supported (identified by name)
+   - Same server can have multiple credential sets
    - TOTP secret used to generate fresh codes when needed

+4. **Connection Stability**:
+   - Dead Peer Detection (DPD) keepalive set to 30 seconds
+   - Use `--no-dtls` if you experience connection drops through strict firewalls

 ## Troubleshooting